vyron-arvanitis/pp-lab/MD_Files/meeting_28_6_distribution.md

 # TODO 12: [@NOT DONE] Both the aggregation over neighbors in the graph and over all items in the set are done with a sum — weighting all contributions equally.
 Could this be improved? (this one is nice)

 # TODO 13: [@emanuele] Can you inspect the embedding layer for the PDG IDs?
-E.g. are similar particles embedded to similar vectors? (this one is nice)
+E.g. are similar particles embedded to similar vectors? (this one is nice) -> this is done

 # TODO 14: [@all, moritz] Ideas for different model architectures?-> this is done